EEN421/EEN421.github.io/_posts/2024-02-12-IOT-Hub->>-Service-Bus->>-Logic-App->>-Log-Analytics-Workspace;-Rpi-Soil-Sensor-2.0-Part-2.md

 # Introduction and Use Case:

 This follows up on a previous post where we [built a Raspberry Pi based soil sensor and onboarded it to Azure IoT Hub](https://www.hanley.cloud/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0/).
-What then? how do we read that data or do anything meaningful with it? &#129300;
+What next? how do we read that data or do anything meaningful with it? &#129300;

 Some advanced readers may have thought to make a diagnostics settin in the IoT Hub to forward telemetry data to a workspace, only to find just the 'telemetry' data (send success/fail and other telemetry metrics &#128200;) but not the actual message data make it into the AzureDiagnostics table in a workspace (good guess though, that was my first move too &#128527;).